Breaking of a floating particle raft by water waves: Experimental characterization at the onset of breaking

-By analyzing the histograms of the angles at selected times, we find the presence of the predicted $\pm 45^\circ$ values as predicted by the theory.
-For higher wave amplitudes, the angle distributions exhibit a wider spread around these theoretical values.
+By analyzing the histograms of the angles at selected times, we find the presence of the predicted $\pm 45^\circ$ values as predicted by the theory. {This observation validates the relevance of considering the particle raft as a homogeneous elastic material, despite the strong assumptions made.} For higher wave amplitudes, the angle distributions exhibit a wider spread around these theoretical values.
 In the regime where fractures are well organized, the wavelength of the resulting patterns appears to be regular.
 It is on the order of centimeter and smaller than the wavelength of the waves (ranging from $10$ to $25$ cm).
 It is noteworthy, that fractures often initiate near pre-existing fractures that formed during the raft making.
 This suggests that there may be a minimum distance required for the formation of new fractures, which in turn determines the wavelength of the patterns.
 However, obtaining precise quantitative results on this is challenging, due to the frequent reorganization of the patterns, the superposition or replacement of old patterns, and the complicating effects of raft wear.
 Nevertheless, qualitatively, it appears that patterns at lower amplitude have larger lengthscales.
 Over time, other patterns appear between the previous ones because of the mechanical wear of the membrane, thus reducing the wavelength.

 In the case of standing waves at the beginning of an experiment, as depicted in Fig.~\ref{ObliquedetectStanding} (b-c), oblique fractures preferentially form on the antinodes where the wave amplitude is maximal, rather than uniformly distributed across the raft.
 This observation aligns with our model describing the influence of viscous stresses (Section~\ref{ViscousStresses}).
-When the wave amplitude reaches a sufficient magnitude, oblique fracture patterns localize onto narrow stripes measuring a few centimeters (approximately $2.5$ cm for $\lambda=17.5$ cm) precisely at the instants of maximum wave amplitude and surface deformation, where shearing by the orbital flow predominantly occurs.
+When the wave amplitude reaches a sufficient magnitude, oblique fracture patterns localize onto narrow stripes measuring a few centimeters (approximately $2.5$ cm for $\lambda={17.3}$ cm) precisely at the instants of maximum wave amplitude and surface deformation, where shearing by the orbital flow predominantly occurs.